Vietnam.vn - Nền tảng quảng bá Việt Nam

 A resort in Bali.
 Photo: KEMENPAREKRAF.GO.ID

-With Indonesia’s new role at the UNWTO, Indonesian Minister of Tourism and Creative Economy Sandiaga Uno called on all stakeholders and citizens to unite to develop the “smokeless industry” not only in the country, but also in the region and globally.
-In addition to campaigns to promote culinary culture, prioritizing the development of tourist villages to promote traditional arts and culture, Indonesia also focuses on promoting tourism activities in some islands known as paradises.
+With Indonesia’s new role at UNWTO, Indonesian Minister of Tourism and Creative Economy Sandiaga Uno called on all stakeholders and people to unite to develop the “smokeless industry” not only in the country, but also in the region and globally.
+In addition to campaigns to promote culinary culture, prioritizing the development of tourist villages to promote traditional arts and culture, Indonesia also focuses on promoting tourism activities in some islands known as paradise.
 Last year, Indonesia hosted World Tourism Day in Bali, along with the Tourism Working Group meeting of the Group of 20 leading developed and emerging economies (G20).

 Source